 Cruising is gaining in popularity, with many over 65s opting for cruises to the Mediterranean or river cruises throughout Europe.
 Cruising is a great way to travel, with escorted excursions and all-inclusive food.
 However, it’s worth knowing that you’ll need to buy a separate cruising insurance bolt-on to a standard insurance policy.
 You can buy directly through your cruise line, although this can be costly.

-Look for travel insurance for cruising that covers missing your departure or having to be confined to cabin for a time due to shipwide illnesses.
+Look for travel insurance for cruising that covers missing your departure or having to be confined to the cabin for a time due to shipwide illnesses.

 Pre-existing medical conditions for over 65s travel insurance